StephenHogsten/TableTopSwap2/README.md

 - [ ] style the add buttons better
   - [ ] make them show more plus buttons with text to the left instead of a menu
   - [ ] make text to the left show on hover for the just trade mode
+- [ ] Some sort of splash page before login (use material-ui as a guide)
 ## Bonuses
+- [ ] make the thing that is a flat div and turns into an app bar
 - [ ] jest
   - [ ] test more advancing scenarios if possible
   - [ ] for react components